Diethood » Recipes » Holidays » Thanksgiving » Easy Apple Stuffing Recipe

 How to Make Apple Stuffing

-Are you ready for the easiest stuffing recipe ever?
-I don’t think there’s anything better than an apple stuffing that’s simple to make and just as incredibly delicious at the same time!
-Follow these steps for 5-star Thanksgiving stuffing that you’ll be inspired to make year-round.
+I don’t know if there’s anything better than an apple stuffing that’s simple to make and is as delicious as this is.
+Follow these steps for a Thanksgiving stuffing that you’ll be inspired to make year-round.

-Apple stuffing in a white bowl with a wooden spoon next to two apples
+Apple stuffing in a white bowl with a wooden spoon inside the stuffing and topped with fresh sage.

-• Use Stale Bread: Fresh bread will become soggy, so it’s important to use stale bread that’s been completely dried out for your stuffing bread cubes.
+• Use Stale Bread: Fresh bread will get soggy, so it’s important to use stale bread that’s been completely dried out.
 To jumpstart the process, buy pre-cut bread cubes from the supermarket or ask your local bakery for a loaf of yesterday’s bread.

-• Make Your Own Bread Cubes: Bread cubes for stuffing are actually so easy to make at home!
-(It’s a super way to repurpose stale bread, too).
-Let a loaf of bread sit to dry out a few days before making the stuffing, otherwise cut the bread into cubes, arrange them in a single layer on a baking sheet, and toast the cubes in the oven at low heat until the bread is completely dried out.
-Tada, fresh bread cubes!
+• Make Your Own Bread Cubes: Let a loaf of bread sit to dry out for a day or two before making the stuffing.
+Then cut the bread into cubes, arrange the cubes in a single layer on a baking sheet, and toast them in the oven at low heat until the bread is completely dried out.

 • Make It Gluten Free: You can swap out traditional bread cubes for gluten-free cornbread, like my Light Skillet Cornbread.
 Just remember to let it dry out, too!